dublinbranch/FCGI_poll/test/README.md

-# Testing FCGX

-Improved FastCGI library tests.
+# Modified FastCGI library

+The function is_af_unix_keeper has been removed, is no more usefull because the socket is now marked as *NONBLOCKING WITH TIMEOUT*, IE after timeval amount of time the read will return the *EAGAIN* error code (so will not remain struct waiting)

+This mod allow the code to **DO NOT USE neither SELECT** (old, buggy, slow, prone to corrupt you stack if using > 1024 FD) or poll / epoll (less kernel call / context switch bla bla bla)

+As well it was removed the **select inside OS_Close** (again also here the read do not block forever)

+## Testing FCGX

 Pay attention to its testing ports, e.g. **2006** or **9000**, just in case they are in use.
 There are two possible kind of tests:

-The function is_af_unix_keeper has been removed, is no more usefull because the socket is now marked as NONBLOCKING WITH TIMEOUT, IE after timeval amount of time the read will return the EAGAIN error code (so will not remain struct waiting)

-This mod allow the code to DO NOT USE neither SELECT (old, buggy, slow, prone to corrupt you stack if using > 1024 FD) or poll / epoll (less kernel call / context switch bla bla bla)

-This mod allow us also to remove select inside OS_Close (again also here the read do not block forever)

 ### StandAlone